 Few cathedrals have inspired more in the popular imagination, and few have inspired more grief than when Notre-Dame de Paris burned in 2020.

 Although Notre-Dame Cathedral in Paris remains one of the most important sites in Paris to visit, there are so many more churches in Paris you cannot miss on your Paris Bucket List.
 Notre Dame is – technically – the only cathedral in Paris, the many churches in Paris and basilicas in Paris are so majestic and beautiful that they inspire awe and repeat visits.

 Paris is home to 197 churches.
 These places of worship in Paris are rich with French history and so many of them are worth a visit!

 With so much to do on any trip to Paris, whether you are spending 3 days in Paris or many more, it’s important to know which are the most famous churches in Paris, as well as the oldest churches in Paris, and the most beautiful churches in Paris so you can plan your trip!
 Below are my favorite 14 churches in Paris (in rough order of importance/beauty!).

 1. Notre-Dame de Paris

 6 Parvis Notre-Dame – Pl.
 Jean-Paul II 75004

-Nearly synonymous with Paris itself, the Cathedral of Notre-Dame de Paris is still a gorgeous and unique church that should be #1 on your Paris itinerary.
-In fact, historically, Notre Dame Cathedral in Paris was Europe’s most visited monument.
+Nearly synonymous with Paris itself, the Cathedral of Notre-Dame de Paris is perhaps the jewel of the great churches of Paris.
+Despite the devastating fire in 2019, it is still a gorgeous and unique church in Paris that should be #1 on your Paris itinerary.
+In fact, historically, Cathédrale Notre-Dame de Paris was Europe’s most visited historical monument.

 12 Place Saint-Sulpice